jhou1/docker-iscsi/README.md

 oc create -f pod.json
 ```

-Once your pod is `Running`, run `oc exec -it iscsi -- sh`, you should be able to access the mount dir `/mnt/iscsci`
+You should see your pod is `Running`.